How to Find & Hire a Web Designer

 Technical Expertise

+Not all websites are created equal.
 Maybe you want a product catalog, a shopping cart, credit card processing, contact from, mailing list or a content management facility so you can update the site yourself.
 If your website will have some unique features be sure to mention them.
 You want to ensure that the designer you are considering has the expertise to implement the features you want.

 • No spelling errors, broken links, broken forms or missing graphics

-• Relevant, easy to read text
+• Relevant, text is easy to read and understand

 • Appropriate & appealing graphics